 After the board was glassed, I handed it over to Mark Cobb, a fluid, classic surfer.
 I was worried that it would feel too weird to him, so I reminded him that it is authentically an old 60's design.
 Later that evening, Mark called me at home raving about the new shape.
 He went on for 20 minutes hooting about the speed and zigzag turns.
-He said it was even a great nose rider.
 Then a few days later, Ruby an aficionado of retro boards, got his hands on it.
-After a long session at Churches, he walked in the shop pronouncing that it was the best longboard he has ever ridden.
+After a long session at Churches, he walked in the shop pronouncing that it was the best board he has ever ridden.

 Just think, this shape was almost lost forever.
 Now we have brought it back and given it our model name: The Aussie'68.
 Now you can have one too.